rulerzz/node-project-analyzer/README.md

 2. Install dependencies using `npm install`
 3. Have java installed for using antlr4 parser generator
 4. Install nodemon globally inorder to run application continuously `npm i -g nodemon`
+5. Run prerun.bat to setup classpaths and path locally for antlr4

 ### Instructions for Antlr4 tools